French colonial empire: Napoleon III: 1852–1870

-France in Indochina and the Pacific (1858–1870)
+Asia

 Napoleon III also acted to increase the French presence in Indochina.
 An important factor in his decision was the belief that France risked becoming a second-rate power by not expanding its influence in East Asia.
 Deeper down was the sense that France owed the world a civilizing mission.

 French missionaries had been active in Vietnam since the 17th century, when the Jesuit priest Alexandre de Rhodes opened a mission there.
 In 1858 the Vietnamese emperor of the Nguyen dynasty felt threatened by the French influence and tried to expel the missionaries.
 Napoleon III sent a naval force of fourteen gunships, carrying three thousand French and three thousand Filipino troops provided by Spain, under Charles Rigault de Genouilly, to compel the government to accept the missionaries and to stop the persecution of Catholics.
 In September 1858 the expeditionary force captured and occupied the port of Da Nang, and then in February 1859 moved south and captured Saigon.
 The Vietnamese ruler was compelled to cede three provinces to France, and to offer protection to the Catholics.
 The French troops departed for a time to take part in the expedition to China, but in 1862, when the agreements were not fully followed by the Vietnamese emperor, they returned.
 The Emperor was forced to open treaty ports in Annam and Tonkin, and all of Cochinchina became a French territory in 1864.

 In 1863, the ruler of Cambodia, King Norodom, who had been placed in power by the government of Thailand, rebelled against his sponsors and sought the protection of France.
 The Thai king granted authority over Cambodia to France, in exchange for two provinces of Laos, which were ceded by Cambodia to Thailand.
 In 1867, Cambodia formally became a protectorate of France.